HascoetGwenole/En-quete-de-Lumiere/README.md

 Since we developed this game for a French jury, the comments and the documentation of this project are written in French.

+## How to launch the application?

+To launch the application:
+1. Open Eclipse (it was tested with Eclipse Oxygen 2.0)

+2. Import the project:
+a)	In the File tab, select Import
+b)	In the Import window, chose Existing Gradle Project in the Gradle repository
+c)	Browse the root of the game named ..\PRO3600-18-CON-5\ProjetsJava\Jeu before finishing the import

+3. If some errors are detected by Eclipse in the code, it is because you must change the project compliance and JRE to 1.8.
+To correct all errors, just go in the class SoundManager.java (Game-core-> src->enquetedelumiere.tools->SoudManager.java), and click on the correction proposed by Eclispe on line 44 (Change project compliance and JRE to 1.8)

+4. Then you must configure the launcher of the application:
+a.
+In the Run tab, choose Run Configurations
+b.
+Right click on Java application, choose new
+c.
+In the Main section, Under Project browse the repository called Game-desktop
+d.
+Still in the Main section, under Main class, search DesktopLauncher – enquetedelumiere.desktop
+e.
+In the section Arguments, under working directory, choose other and write your local path to the repository named assets (.. \PRO3600-18-CON-5\ProjetsJava\Jeu\core\assets)

+5. Now, you can play to our game by running the java application you’ve just configured.
+The player who host the game must launch the server by clicking on “Lancer le serveur”.
+Then, he must transmit his IP address to all the players who must write in “Serveur IP”.
+Each player must enter a pseudonym in “Pseudo” before clicking on “Jouer”.
+The game will begin when the 4 players joined it.

 # EN'QUETE DE LUMIERE
 ### Jeu multijoueur en ligne écrit en Java